We have 11 branches across Northern Ireland.Branch Finder

 If you would like to receive a quotation for property insurance, please contact one of the Society’s branches who will be able to assist you with this.
 Alternatively, please click here to visit our home insurance page.

 If you had Mortgage Payment Protection insurance linked to your mortgage, it was a policy that would pay out financial benefits in the event of an insured person being unable to work for a period because of a disability (following an accident or sickness) or unemployment.

-If you had Mortgage Payment Protection insurance paid through your mortgage this will have ended in December 2019.
+If you had Mortgage Payment Protection insurance paid through your mortgage this would have ended in December 2019.
 The Society wrote to inform you about this insurance ending during 2019.
-The charge for the period of cover in 2019 will show on your annual mortgage statement for 2019.
+The charge for the period of cover in 2019 would have shown on your annual mortgage statement for 2019.
 There will be no further charges for this type of insurance on future statements as the cover has now ended.

 Details of this type of insurance will be shown in the Insurance section of your mortgage statement.

 If you think you need this type of cover, please speak to an independent financial adviser.